 If you have not paid all required fees to the National Visa Center, please be prepared to pay these fees on the day of your interview.
-All fees may be paid in U.S. dollars or Tanzanian shillings.
-We accept cash and credit cards only.
+All fees may be paid in either U.S. dollars or the Brazilian Real equivalent.
+For immigrant visas, we accept cash and international credit cards only; K visas must be paid through our online service provider at ais.usvisa-info.com.
 Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
-A complete list of fees can be found here.
+A complete list of fees can be found Travel.State.Gov.

-Do not make travel plans outside of Tanzania
+Do not make travel plans outside of Brazil

 If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
-You will return to the embassy on the following Wednesday to pick up your passport, visa, and immigration packet.
-If you have to travel within Tanzania while your passport is still with us, please make sure you have a valid picture ID other than your passport.
+We will return your passport to you according to the method you select when you register your \$\subset\$ Continued on next page \$\subset\$ appointment online (see Step 1).
+If you have to travel within Brazil while your passport is still with us, please make sure you have a valid picture ID other than your passport.